The realization space of an unstable coalgebra: The spiral exact sequence

-Since $P'\Psi^p(G)$ is $\mc{G}$-trivial, by Lemma \ref{lem:P-prime-Psi}, we deduce that $\psi_*$ maps into the kernel of $\pi$.
-Since, moreover, $\psi$ is Reedy equivalent to a \mc{G}-fibration, it can be shown easily that $\psi_*$ maps onto the kernel of $\pi$.
-The Reedy equivalence~(\ref{eqn:PprimePsi-iso})
+Since $P'\Psi^p(G)$ is $\mc{G}$-trivial by Lemma~\ref{lem:P-prime-Psi}, one deduces that $\psi_*$ maps into the kernel of $\pi$.
+Since, moreover, $\psi$ is Reedy equivalent to a \mc{G}-fibration by Lemma~\ref{lem:P-prime-Psi-2}, it can be shown easily that $\psi_*$ maps onto the kernel of $\pi$.
+So the sequence is exact.